 Summary: Creating an effective email campaign involves delivering the right message to the right person.
 This involves a deeper understanding of your audience.

-Creating an effective email campaign is very subjective.
+How to create an effective email campaign is very subjective.
 Every business’s idea of an effective email campaign is quite different.
-The one thing that effective campaigns have in common they have a specific goal in mind and are targeted directly to the right audience.
+The one thing that effective email campaigns have in common they have a specific goal in mind and are targeted directly to the right audience.
 I put together some ideas about how to make your email campaigns more effective.

 Segmenting your list will allow you to target your customers directly based on their interests.
 I wrote an article about segmenting your email list for more conversions.
 In that article, I talk about how email list segmentation is what will increase open rates, conversion rates, reduce cart abandonment, and not annoy your customers.